Second Storey Extensions in Melbourne

 Often home renovations consisting only of internal renovations can be undertaken without a town planning permit.

 For all home extensions and renovations, we recommend consulting with your builder and the local council to better understand what requirements exist for your property.

 As a full-service design and construct builder, Spacemaker looks after all planning and building permits and approvals that are required for work to commence on your home extension or renovation.

 Many buyers will be attracted to a home that has additional space and those with a family may enjoy the extra bedrooms that a two-storey extension provides.
 The value of your home may also be boosted if you use the time during which the extension is being built, to redecorate existing areas of your home.
 This can result in an interior design makeover for the entire home, not just the areas being extended.

 It is always beneficial before embarking on any home improvement project, to find out what local buyers are willing to pay more for.
 Factoring this in can help boost your chances of a return on your investment if you plan to sell in the future.

-If you are considering a second storey extension, our award-winning team at Spacemaker Home Extensions are ready to answer any queries you may have to help turn your dreams into a reality.
+If you are considering a double storey extension, our award-winning team at Spacemaker Home Extensions are ready to answer any queries you may have to help turn your dreams into a reality.

 We have a talented and dedicated design and construction team who care about you and your goals.
 We take immense pride in working with you to achieve the results you are looking for.
 When working with us, you can be confident you are in safe hands.